The Best Non-Alcoholic Beverages and Mocktail Recipes

 Lyre’s Italian Orange and Tonic

 A U.K. brand run by two Australians, Lyre produces a dizzying array of non-alcoholic spirits.
-They come uncannily close to the real deal—from rum to bourbon to vermouth and even absinthe.
-These are best for mixed drinks, not necessarily for sipping.
-You can make a pretty faithful Negroni with equal parts Dry London Spirit (a reliable take on dry gin), Italian Orange (subbing for Campari), and Apéritif Rosso (a riff on sweet vermouth).
+They come uncannily close to the real deal — from rum to bourbon to vermouth and even absinthe.
+These are best for mocktail recipes, not necessarily for sipping.
+You can make a pretty faithful Negroni with equal parts Dry London Spirit (a reliable take on dry gin), Italian Orange (subbing for Campari) and Apéritif Rosso (a riff on sweet vermouth).

 Leitz “Eins Zwei Zero” Wines